UTurtle/bookmarking_word/PRIVACY_POLICY.md

 ### 1.3 Information We Transmit to External APIs
 - **Selected Words Only**: When you select and save a word, only that specific word is sent to external dictionary APIs
 - **Word Validation**: Before transmission, we validate that the selected text is a valid English word (letters, hyphens, apostrophes only, no numbers or special characters)
-- **Sensitive Information Filtering**: We automatically filter out text that contains sensitive patterns (passwords, tokens, credit card numbers, etc.)
+- **Invalid Text Filtering**: Text that does not meet English word criteria is automatically rejected and not transmitted
 - **No Context**: We do not send surrounding text, page content, or any other context
 - **Purpose**: Words are sent solely to retrieve definitions and example sentences for vocabulary learning